anadebarros/datacamp_projects/README.md

 They have provided you with a single dataset to use.
 A summary and preview are provided below.

 It is a modified version of the original data, which is publicly available from Los Angeles Open Data.

+<strong><ins>Project #5 Nobel prize winners</ins></strong>

+Welcome to New York City, one of the most-visited cities in the world.
+There are many Airbnb listings in New York City to meet the high demand for temporary lodging for travelers, which can be anywhere between a few nights to many months.
+In this project, we will take a closer look at the New York Airbnb market by combining data from multiple file types like .csv, .tsv, and .xlsx.